WouterSioen/Symfony-components-in-fork/README.md

 In this example, the Logger is still a dependency of the logger.
 The only change is that it's injected in the class, instead of instantiated there.
 The dependencies could also be injected using setter injection.

-You'll see why this is better in the upcoming slides.
+We want to do this to decouple our classes from it's dependencies.
+If you've been paying attention, you've probably be noticed that our example isn't that less decoupled than our previous version.
+That's where the dependency inversion principle comes in.

 ---